-The results of back-testing on SMBC's trading book conducted in fiscal 2014 are shown below.
-The data point under the diagonal line indicates a loss exceeding VaR for that day.
-Only one data point under the diagonal line has been observed, which demonstrates that the SMBC VaR model with a one-side confidence interval of 99.0% is sufficiently reliable.
+The results of back-testing on SMBC's trading book conducted in fiscal 2015 are shown below.
+A data point under the diagonal line indicates a loss exceeding VaR for that day.
+Five such data points were observed and SMBC is accordingly making conservative amendments to VaR values.